epsi-rns/epsi-rns.github.io/_posts/design/2016/2016-11-11-inkscape-logo-01-preparing-document.markdown

 Save the Templates.
 We are going to reuse it.

-Ypu can download this very small size template, if you wish.
+You can download this very small size template, if you wish.

 * [epsi-rns.github.io/.../logo-template-01.svg.gz][dotfiles-p01]